The $318 Billion Market Amazon Could Easily Control

 The aftermarket auto industry is worth $318 billion.
-Revenue growth from some of the main players in this industry shows no signs of slowing, but Amazon (AMZN) holds a major advantage.
-It dominates online; due to its sheer size.
+Revenue growth from some of the main players in this industry shows no signs of slowing, but Amazon (NASDAQ:AMZN) holds a major advantage.
+It dominates online, due to its sheer size.
 History has shown that one day those stores will work with Amazon to stay viable.

-Publicly listed auto parts companies today have relatively high gross margins, around 40% on average while operating margins are around 19%.
+Publicly listed auto parts companies today have relatively high gross margins, around 40% on average, while operating margins are around 19%.

-Shifting to an Amazon fulfillment supported business model in the future would be a profitable route to cut costs, not only for the sheer volume of traffic Amazon offers but for the easy and efficient service Amazon provides.
+Shifting to an Amazon fulfillment supported business model in the future would be a profitable route to cut costs, not only for the sheer volume of traffic Amazon offers but also for the easy and efficient service it provides.

 The possibility of Amazon selling whole cars presently (on large volume) is somewhat debatable, as it doesn’t quite resonate with what could be achieved with current infrastructure.
-However, finding car parts; brakes, brake pads, oil, and so on is very easy.
+However, finding car parts - brakes, brake pads, oil, and so on - is very easy.
 Any mention of this Amazon move to take over gives auto aftermarket investors the shivers; they know the inevitable is coming.

 Amazon Prime and the auto aftermarket: A perfect combination

 What would work flawlessly with the auto aftermarket is Amazon Prime.
-When something breaks on a car the part is required immediately, most of the time anyway.
+When something breaks on a car, the part is required immediately, most of the time anyway.
 Amazon Prime offers a perfect solution for that problem.

-The one-hour delivery space with auto parts would work naturally, with the speed and efficiency, plus a lower purchase price, why shop anyplace else?
-The fast delivery Prime offers would work impeccably, for not only individuals but garages who could keep low stock and still get the product they require, fast.
+The one-hour delivery space with auto parts would work naturally; with the speed and efficiency, plus a lower purchase price, why shop anyplace else?
+The fast delivery Prime offers would work impeccably for not only individuals but also garages that could keep low stock and still get the product they require, fast.

-Image - BI intelligent.
+Image - BI intelligent

 A key competitive advantage and desirable component of Amazon is definitely the flexibility of delivery.
 Currently, most aftermarket auto parts sellers do not offer delivery on larger goods.